vaibhavtiwari0112/react-app/README.md

 # React + Vite

+To run this project run following commands in sequence : 1) npm install , 2) npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: